p-lambda/wilds/README.md

 The image datasets (iwildcam, camelyon17, fmow, and poverty) tend to have high disk I/O usage.
 If training time is much slower for you than the approximate times listed above, consider checking if I/O is a bottleneck (e.g., by moving to a local disk if you are using a network drive, or by increasing the number of data loader workers).
 To speed up training, you could also disable evaluation at each epoch or for all splits by toggling `--evaluate_all_splits` and related arguments.

-We have an [executable version](https://worksheets.codalab.org/worksheets/0x52cea64d1d3f4fa89de326b4e31aa50a) of our paper on CodaLab that contains all of the output of  This contains the exact commands, code, and data used for each experiment reported in our paper.
-The trained model weights for every experiment can also be found there.
+We have an [executable version](https://wilds.stanford.edu/codalab) of our paper on CodaLab that contains the exact commands, code, and data used for the experiments reported in our paper.
+Trained model weights for all datasets can also be found there.

 ## Using the WILDS package